acailly/callbag-from-verbose/README.md

 # callbag-from-verbose

   A more verbose way to create callbags

+`npm install callbag-from-verbose`

 ## Concepts